-Last month and three salons ago, we talked about the Endangerment Finding, which has enabled the EPA to regulate greenhouse gas emissions since 2009.
-The current EPA, however, is proposing to reconsider those regulations, along with motor vehicle standards.
-Public comments are due by September 15th, or 22nd (gee, is the EPA dysfunctional or something?
-Earlier is better.).
+• Sept 22: Final deadline for comments about the Endangerment Finding, which has enabled the EPA to regulate greenhouse gas emissions since 2009.
+The current EPA is proposing to reconsider those regulations, along with motor vehicle standards.
 Here is the rulemaking docket, where you can see others' comments and make your own.
-Local energy policy expert Patricia DeMarco and GASP's Patrick Campbell have also made their testimony available, to inspire others to add comments, and Moms Clean Air Force put together this great toolkit -- we'll have a table where folks can get together to craft convincing comments!
+Local energy policy expert (and one of this month's authors) Patricia DeMarco and GASP's Patrick Campbell have also made their testimony available, to inspire others to add comments, and Moms Clean Air Force put together this great toolkit.

 • Oct 3-5: Heartwood's annual Reunion.
 Near Paoli, IN (transportation help available).
 More information and online registration (soon) here.